Rigorous results concerning the Holstein--Hubbard model: Introduction and results

 \subsection{Background}

 The subtle interplay of electrons and phonons induces various physical phenomena.
-For instance, when electrons interact with phonons, the electrons have a tendency to pair.
+For instance, when electrons interact with phonons, they have a tendency to pair.
 As a result, the ground state of such a system exhibits either superconducting or charge-density-wave order.
 Another example is high-temperature superconductivity.
-Since the discovery of it, studies of the coupled electron-phonon systems have become increasingly active.
-However unanimous mechanism of the origin of high-temperature superconductivity has not been estabilished yet.
-These examples suggest that the coupled electron-phonon systems have provided a rich field of study so far.
-In this paper, we rigorously investigate ground state properties of the Holstein-Hubbard model which is a standard model of the electron-phonon interaction.
+Since the discovery of coupled electron-phonon systems, such systems have become increasingly active.
+However, a unanimously accepted mechanism for the origin of high-temperature superconductivity has not been established.
+The above-mentioned examples suggest that coupled electron-phonon systems offer a rich field of study toward the identification of such a mechanism.
+In this paper, we rigorously investigate the ground state properties of the Holstein--Hubbard model, which is a standard model of electron-phonon interaction.